 Tamil-medium Muslim teachers at Girls' College described their sociolinguistic tendencies in different ways.
-Throughout the South it was common for Muslims to teach Tamil-as-a-second language (TSL) classes in government schools because they were widely identified as bilingual in Sinhala.
+In the late 1990s, the government started a new initiative that required all school students to study their "additional" official language in grade 6-10 (Tamil for Sinhala-medium students and Sinhala for Tamil-medium students).
+Throughout the south, it was common for Muslims to teach Tamil-as-a-second language (TSL) classes to Sinhalamedium students in government schools because they were widely identified as bilingual in Sinhala.
+Many Kandy Tamils also spoke Sinhala, but some Girls' College Tamil teachers noted that Muslims often spoke Sinhala more fluently than Tamils.
 Fatima, a recent hire, was a young and enthusiastic woman from a Muslim-majority town outside Kandy.
 Though she had studied in the Tamil medium, some non-Muslim teachers questioned her ability to teach TSL.
-In 2008, I accompanied Fatima to her grade 8 TSL class.
+I accompanied Fatima to her grade 8 TSL class.
 She went over Tamil words for flora and fauna from the government TSL textbook.
 I spoke to her for a few minutes while the students completed an assignment.
-Seemingly referring to non-Muslim teachers' critiques of her speech, she explained that she actually did not know some of the "suttaa" [pure] Tamil words in the textbook.
+Seemingly referring to non-Muslim teachers' critiques of her speech, she explained that she actually did not know some of the sutta "pure" Tamil words for flora and fauna in the textbook.
 She explained that she spoke Tamil at home, but used Sinhala words for foods and spices, and Arabic words for prayer times.
-Her emphasis on sociolinguistic heterogeneity, especially her mixing of Sinhala and Perso-Arabic words, sharply contrasted with Tamils' claims of speaking a pure language (Davis 2015).
+Her emphasis on sociolinguistic heterogeneity, especially her mixing of Sinhala and Perso-Arabic words, sharply contrasted with Tamils' claims of speaking a pure language (Davis 2020a).